“Hey kids, grab your Bibles, today we’re going to learn about Jesus.”

 So how do we help children meet Jesus?
 They can’t Zoom, text, or book an appointment to visit Him.
 Jesus lived on earth more than 2,000 years ago.
 So seeing Him in the flesh (short of a dream/vision, epiphany miracle, or His return) is out of the question.

 Meeting Jesus isn’t easy, but it is possible.
-Children can transcend the limits of their current knowledge, environment and reality.
+Children have a proclivity to visualize the invisible.
+With encouragement and guidance, they can transcend the limits of their current knowledge, environment and reality.

-Here are three biblical things we can do to help children meet Jesus:
+Here are four biblical things we can do to help children meet Jesus:

 When we kindle connections with Jesus we ultimately rely on the Holy Spirit to point children to Him.
 Children’s ministry specialists David Csinos and Ivy Beckwith note that “while we can certainly create spiritual environments and foster practices that can help children sense the presence of God, it is God alone, through the Spirit, who can reach out to them and let God’s face shine upon them.”

 So let’s graduate from telling children about Jesus to helping them meet Jesus.
 Meeting Him is far better than learning about Him.
 When we learn about someone, it’s remote and impersonal.
 But when we meet someone, it’s up close and personal.
-When it’s up close and personal, that’s when transformation happens.
+When it’s up close and personal with Jesus, that’s when transformation happens.

 © Scripture Union, 2019